vintlang/vintlang/repl/docs/en/arrays.md

 ```
 ## Accessing and Modifying Array Elements

-Arrays in Nuru are zero-indexed.
+Arrays in vint are zero-indexed.
 To access an element, use the element's index in square brackets:

 ```s
 namba = [10, 20, 30]